 Each year Potentino hosts a series of concerts and live events in the courtyard and a small number of exhibitions in the Gallery.
+We also host occasional vintage markets and an eclectic mix of other events.

 Below is this year’s programme and some of the recordings and videos taken from the past years.
 CDs are also available in the shop of resident composer Mark Springer's piece inspired by his time at Potentino.
 We always looking for new performers.
 Do get in touch if you would like to play at Potentino.